au2001-homelab/openebs/designs/replicated-pv/mayastor/pool-cordon.md

 2. kubectl-mayastor uncordon pool xxxx

 These new commands should follow the same logic of the node resource.
+Similar to the node cordon, you may add multiple cordon labels if different "actors" need the pool to be cordoned.
+Only when the last label is removed, is the pool uncordoned.

+### Special Labels

+When cordoning we may give the pool additional cordon labels, which could extend the cordoning behaviour.
+For example, we may not want to attempt pool import should the io-engine restart.
+In this case a special label, i.e. `openebs.io/no-import` could be used to specify this behaviour.

 ### User Stories